jyzbamboo/ngx-flowchart/README.md

 ## Installation

-To use ngx-datatable in your project install it via [npm](https://www.npmjs.com/package/ngx-flowchart):
+To use ngx-flowchart in your project install it via [npm](https://www.npmjs.com/package/ngx-flowchart):

 ```
 npm i ngx-flowchart --save